Hero

 3. Do you need data export to a warehouse?

-4. What happens to your budget when your user base doubles?
+5. What happens to your budget when your user base doubles?

 OpenPanel offers a 30-day free trial with no credit card required.
-You can try it alongside Mixpanel and see which fits better for your needs and budget.
+You can try it alongside Mixpanel and see which fits your needs and budget.
 And if you want maximum control over costs and data, self-hosting is always an option.

 Loved by builders everywhere